Nerwyn/custom-card-features/README.md

 }
 ```

-By default, features will autofill with it's parent's entity information for tracking it's internal state.
+By default, features will autofill with its parent's entity information for tracking its internal state.
 This can be disabled by toggling `Autofill` off at the feature level.
 Haptics can be similary enabled for a feature.

 ## General Options

 <img src="https://raw.githubusercontent.com/Nerwyn/custom-card-features/main/assets/basic_feature_options.png" width="600"/>

-Every feature can have an entity assigned to it, which is used to track it's internal value.
+Every feature can have an entity assigned to it, which is used to track its internal value.
 This value can then be used in styles and actions using templates, like `{{ value | float }}` By default the value will be derived from the entity state, but it can be changed to an attribute use the corresponding field.

 Some additional logic is applied for certain attributes: